 Prices have been volatile thanks to swings in oil supply.
 Oil prices used to have a predictable seasonal swing.
 They spiked in the spring, as oil traders anticipated high demand for summer vacation driving.
 Once demand peaked, prices dropped in the fall and winter.
 So why are oil prices no longer as predictable?
 The oil industry has changed in four fundamental ways.

 First, U.S. production of shale oil and alternative fuels, such as ethanol, began increasing in 2015.
-The EIA estimates U.S. fuel production will average 10.8 million b/d in 2018, the highest annual average production in U.S. history.
-It would beat the previous record of 9.6 million b/d set in 1970.
+The EIA estimates U.S. fuel production will average 10.7 million b/d in 2018.
+It beats the previous record of 9.6 million b/d set in 1970.
 Production averaged 9.4 million b/d in 2017.
 The EIA forecast that oil production will average 11.8 million b/d in 2019.
-By the end of 2019, U.S. production will top 12 million b/d.
+By the end of 2019, U.S. production will top 11.5 million b/d.

 The International Energy Administration predicts that the United States will become the world's largest oil producer by 2023.
 The U.S. oil industry will grow enough to meet domestic demand.
 To do so, it must find the right balance.
 It must increase supply slowly enough to keep prices high enough to pay for increasing exploration.